NextronSystems/analysis-cockpit-manual/usage/setup.rst

 Setup
 =====

-This chapter assumes, that you have read the :doc:`chapter 6.
-Basic Concepts <./basic-concepts>`.
+This chapter assumes, that you have read chapter :doc:`Basic Concepts <./basic-concepts>`.

 In order to configure the Analysis Cockpit for the first use, the following steps need to be done: